agamyaaa14/Precise-Predictions-ML/README.md

 - Scikit-learn

 ## Datasets
-The datasets used for flower classification and cancer tumor diagnosis are provided as external links within the Python notebooks.
+The datasets used for flower classification and cancer tumor diagnosis are provided as external links within the Python notebook.